 Grandma Nash is such a wonderful, interesting lady.
 She goes by her middle name, Madge, instead of Gwendolyn, which is her first name.
 My dad does the same thing so when our Rose was born, we decided to do the same for her and have her go by her middle name as a nod to each of them.

 Grandma Nash was born in Mona, Utah in December, 1924 but raised her family in San Jose, California.
-Paul grew up in the house next door to her and she was his piano teacher, as well as teaching 4th grade at an elementary school for decades.
-She is still really sharp and loves to discuss books and politics (she's a staunch democrat) and classical music.
+Paul grew up in the house next door to her and she was his piano teacher, as well as a 4th grade teacher at an elementary school for decades.
+She is still really sharp and loves to discuss books and politics (she’s a staunch democrat) and classical music.
 And she makes the best toffee ever.

 [UPDATE: Grandma Nash passed away in 2017 but her memory lives on in many ways, the least of which is her wonderful toffee recipe.]